ethereum/ethereum-org-website/src/content/developers/docs/transactions/index.md

 ## Typed Transaction Envelope {#typed-transaction-envelope}

+Over time, Ethereum has evolved to support multiple types of transactions.
+This allows new features like access lists and EIP-1559 to be implemented without affecting legacy transaction formats.
 [EIP-2718: Typed Transaction Envelope](https://eips.ethereum.org/EIPS/eip-2718) defines a transaction type that is an envelope for future transaction types.

 Previously, Ethereum had one format for transactions.
 Each transaction consists of a nonce, gas price, gas limit, to address, value, data, v, r, and s.
 These fields are RLP-encoded, to look something like this: